Self-Employment Taxes for Americans Living Abroad

 If you own a foreign corporation, you’ll need to fill out Form 5471.
 If you have involvement in a foreign partnership, you’ll have to file Form 8865.

-These forms can be pretty complex and incur high penalties.
-This is why we offer them as additional services to our DIY Tax Software.
+These forms can be complex and incur high penalties.
+That’s why we offer them as additional services to our Base Tax Software.

 Paying for Social Security and Medicare Taxes

-In 2024, for the tax year 2023, the IRS states that US expats who are self-employed will be taxed at 12.4% for social security, which can be offset through tax provisions.
+In 2025, for the tax year 2024, the IRS states that US expats who are self-employed will be taxed at 12.4% for Social Security, which can be offset through tax provisions.
 After that, there is an additional tax of 2.9% on all earnings to take care of the Medicare portion.
 Therefore, we suggest you budget for about 15.3% of self-employment tax from your net profit.

 Other Important Info